- Describe the nature and extent of securities litigation in your jurisdiction.

 - affecting the person against whom the proceedings are commenced in relation to that person's membership of, or office in, a corporation incorporated or carrying on business in Australia.

 As evidenced by this (non-exhaustive) list, a successful claim against a foreign defendant must have some connection to Australia.
-The circumstances in which leave to commence proceedings will be granted depends on the facts.
+The circumstances in which leave to commence proceedings will be granted depend on the facts.

 The provisions relating to unconscionable conduct and consumer protection in the ASICA apply to conduct outside of Australia by bodies corporate incorporated or carrying on business in Australia (section 12AC).